celbridge-org/celbridge-docs/docs/03_getting_started/console.rst

 .. sidebar:: The IPython REPL

     The console panel is rendered using `Xterm.js <https://xtermjs.org/>`_ hosted in a WebView2.
 The Xterm.js terminal is connected to a terminal emulator session via `ConPTY <https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/>`_ which is hosting a Python process.
 The REPL environment is implemented using `IPython <https://ipython.org/>`_ (the same tech used in `Jupyter Notebooks <https://jupyter.org/>`_).
 The IPython REPL is a full replacement for the built-in Python REPL that adds a lot of useful functionality.
-We support all the standard IPython magic commands, such as %run, !, %ls, etc. Here's a `full list <https://ipython.readthedocs.io/en/stable/interactive/magics.html>`_.
+We support all the standard IPython magic commands, such as %run, !, %ls, etc.